Himachal Road Transport Corporation: HIMSUTA (HRTC Volvo & Scania AB)

 HRTC was the first operator in North India to start Volvo services on Shimla-Delhi and Manali-Delhi routes in 2005 on trial basis.
-The total Volvo and Scania AB fleet currently stands at 100+ buses with daily buses running from Delhi to Shimla, Manali, Dharamshala, Joginder Nagar, Baijnath, Hamirpur, Nalagarh, Chintpurni, Jawala ji, Pathankot, Chamba, Palampur, Rewalsar, Bir, Rohru, Jispa, and Sarkaghat, paonta sahib Also some new routes are started from Chandigarh Airport to Shimla, Manali, Dharmshala.
+The total Volvo and Scania AB fleet currently stands at 100+ buses with daily buses running from Delhi to Shimla, Manali, Dharamshala, Joginder Nagar, Baijnath, Bilaspur, Hamirpur, Mandi, Nalagarh, Chintpurni, Jawala Ji, Pathankot, Chamba, Una, Palampur, Rewalsar, Bir, Rohru, Jispa, Paonta Sahib and Sarkaghat.
+Also some new routes are started from Chandigarh Airport to Shimla, Manali, Dharmshala.
 Also new route started from Mata Vaishno Devi Katra to Shimla.
 HRTC's 'Himsuta' bus fleet include the Volvo 9400 model made on B7R/B8R chassis, Volvo 9600 made on B8R chassis and Scania AB Metrolink HD 12.0m.
 These 12 meter buses have ten rows of luxury semi-sleeper seats and charging ports.
 Additional facilities include free Wifi, entertainment on board and water bottles.
 The buses are also equipped with CCTV camera's for passenger security.

 HIMGAURAV (Air-conditioned Deluxe buses)

-HRTC operates air-conditioned Deluxe buses with 2X2 seating configuration on all important routes including Delhi-Shimla, Delhi-Manali, Delhi-Dharamshala and others.
+This types of Buses no more opretaionable by HRTC air-conditioned Deluxe buses with 2X2 seating configuration on all important routes including Delhi-Shimla, Delhi-Manali, Delhi-Dharamshala and others.
 The buses also run on a few intrastate routes including Manali-Shimla.
 Besides the 11.4 meter luxury Isuzu buses, this class also includes buses built by JCBL and Amar on 210", 243" and 222" WB chassis by TATA or Ashok Leyland.
 The buses are provided with 35 comfortable and luxurious passenger seats with pushback.

 HIM-MANI (NON AC – Deluxe buses)

-HRTC operates Deluxe buses with 2X2 seating configuration on Delhi-Dehra, Delhi-Shimla, Delhi-Manali, Delhi-Dharamshala, Delhi-Joginder nagar, Delhi-Baijnath, Delhi-Dharampur, Chamba-Shimla, Chamba-Deheradun, Deheradun-Shimla and Manali-Shimla routes.
-The buses are provided with 31 comfortable and luxurious passenger seats with pushback.
+HRTC operates Deluxe buses with 2X2 seating configuration on Previously running at Delhi-Dehra, Delhi-Shimla, Delhi-Manali, Delhi-Dharamshala, Delhi-Joginder nagar, Delhi-Baijnath, Delhi-Dharampur, Chamba-Shimla, Chamba-Deheradun, Deheradun-Shimla and Manali-Shimla routes.
+Because all of these delhi routes Have Bs6 Buses.The buses are provided with 31 comfortable and luxurious passenger seats with pushback.
 Along with LED facility, charging ports are available for each seat.

 ORDINARY Buses

-HPSRTC operates 47 and 37 seater ordinary buses on all routes.
+HRTC operates 47 and 37 seater ordinary buses on all routes.
 The buses come in 2X3 seating configuration and ply on ordinary fare.
 The buses are manufactured by ACGL and Tata Marcopolo on TATA 1512 (BS3) and 1613 (BS4) chassis.
 In 2022, 150 New Ashok Leyland build by SMK Prakash added in the fleet with USB charging for every seat in 47 and 37 seat configuration, Moreover In 2023, 150 TATA ACGL buses also introduced by Government in 47 and 28 seat configuration, All are these buses complies BS6 emission norms.